adityaSomak/academic-kickstart/content/authors/admin/_index.md

 ---

 I have joined [Microsoft Research India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) as a Postdoctoral Researcher.
-At MSRI, with Dr. Monojit Choudhury, I am developing models with logical reasoning capabilities required for natural language understanding (NLU).
-Specifically, we ask: what reasoning capabilities are required for tasks such as Natural Language Inferencing?
-Are neural models capable of performing such reasoning?
-Are there possible neuro-symbolic variants that may fill this gap?
-Parallel to exploring neuro-symbolic methods under the lens of NLI, I am also exploring multi-hop reasoning capabilities of neural methods in symbolic domains with Dr. Navin Goyal.
+At MSRI, with Dr. Monojit Choudhury, I am exploring different types of reasoning capabilities required for natural language understanding (NLU) tasks; and developing logically coherent models that are capable of such reasoning.
+We explore both traditional neural models and possible neuro-symbolic variants.
+Parallel to exploring neuro(symbolic) methods under the lens of NLI, I am also exploring multi-hop reasoning capabilities of neural methods in symbolic domains with Dr. Navin Goyal.

 Overall, my central goal in research has been devloping models that are both data-driven, yet enriched by knowledge.
 Developing such models require three central considerations: knowledge acqusition, representation and reasoning.
-While at MSRI, I am primarily focusing on reasoning capabilities, my former efforts had a higher concentration on the latter two.
+While at MSRI, I am primarily focusing on reasoning capabilities, efforts during my PhD had an equal distribution of both representation and reasoning.
-I completed my Ph.D. in Computer Science from [CIDSE, Arizona State University](http://cidse.engineering.asu.edu/) on June 27, 2018.
 For my doctoral studies, I worked on Image Understanding using a combination of Deep Learning, Commonsense Reasoning and Knowledge Representation Techniques under the supervision of [Prof. Chitta Baral](http://www.public.asu.edu/~cbaral/) (Past President of KR.inc, 2016-2018).
 I was also co-advised by [Dr. Yezhou Yang](http://yezhouyang.engineering.asu.edu/) (Assistant Professor, ASU).
 My current efforts have been published in AAAI, IJCAI, UAI, NAACL, CVIU (journal), WACV.
+I completed my Ph.D. in Computer Science from [CIDSE, Arizona State University](http://cidse.engineering.asu.edu/) on June 27, 2018.

 I completed my Masters (ME) in Computer Science from the [Indian Institute of Science, Bangalore](http://www.csa.iisc.ernet.in/) in 2011 with a concentration in
 Machine Learning under the supervision of [Prof. M Narasimha Murty](http://scholar.google.com/citations?user=VQZTmpcAAAAJ&hl=en) (Dean, Faculty of Engineering, IISc).
 I have done my Bachelors in CS from Jadavpur University in 2009.
-After a brief stint at Yahoo, I joined Strand Life Sciences where I worked in the NGS team for nearly 2.5 years before joining ASU to pursue PhD.
+Prior to joining PhD, I worked as a developer in the Next-Generation Sequencing (NGS) team at Strand Life Sciences for nearly 2.5 years.